virajchitnis/Thingz/README.md

 - Scan barcodes to identify things.
 - Document based app that saves everything to a user selected .thingz file.
 - Add photos to locations and things.
-- Separate tab for searching for and finding things along with their locations. (incomplete)
+- Separate tab for searching for and finding things along with their locations.

 Build
 ------